 Lines numbered N50-N59 are peripheral supplementary lines operated on selected weekdays.
 These lines also communicate with basic lines which enables passengers to reach the centre easily after changing the line.

 Fares on night buses are the same as for day lines, including the fare for travelling through two tickets zones.

 The conurbation area served by ZTM lines is divided into two tariff zones marked as 1 and 2.
-The first zone (1) encompasses the territory within the borders of Warsaw, and the second one (2) - locations outside the borders of Warsaw.
+The first zone (1) encompasses the territory within the borders of Warsaw and occasionally goes slightly beyond the boundaries of Warsaw (to thr border stop), and the second one (2) - locations outside the borders of Warsaw.

 Passengers may travel through Zone 1 having all types of ZTM tickets.
 In Zone 2 only tickets dedicated for Zones 1 and 2 are acceptable.
 The zone border is marked by border stops.